sanjoy-gwtp/process-manager-ui/README.md

     this.importDiagram(this.xml);
 ```
 ### Custom provider
-In this example we add a custom property on all start events.
-The process is similar to the javascript example.
+In this project we add a custom property on all start events.
+The process is similar to the javascript project.
 ![kép](https://user-images.githubusercontent.com/12006702/189526065-28cbca03-0a29-4c4a-92df-6aeea2afab52.png)

 The difference is that we have to initiate the text field entry: